immigrationstory/uk/en-gb/tools/ilr-calculator.md

       var nextYear = new Date(qualifyingPeriodStartDate.getFullYear() + 1, qualifyingPeriodStartDate.getMonth(), qualifyingPeriodStartDate.getDate() - 1);
       var remainingAllowance = 180 - delayedEntry;
       observation = document.createElement("li");
       observation.appendChild(document.createTextNode("You have entered the UK " + delayedEntry + " " + (delayedEntry == 1 ? "day" : "days") + " after the start date of your visa.
-As this is still within the 180-day allowance, it will be counted as an allowable absence and your qualifying period start date is " + qualifyingPeriodStartDate.toLocaleDateString() + "."));
+As this is still within the 180-day allowance, it will be counted as an allowable absence and your qualifying period start date is " + qualifyingPeriodStartDate.toLocaleDateString() + " which was when your visa was granted."));
       observations.appendChild(observation);
       observation = document.createElement("li");
       if (remainingAllowance == 0) {
-        observation.appendChild(document.createTextNode("You must ensure that you have not been outside the UK at all from " + qualifyingPeriodStartDate.toLocaleDateString() + " to " + nextYear.toLocaleDateString() + " as it will bring you above the 180-day limit of allowed absences in any 12-month period."));
+        observation.appendChild(document.createTextNode("You must ensure that you have not spent any full days outside the UK at all from " + physicalEntryDate.toLocaleDateString() + " to " + nextYear.toLocaleDateString() + " as it will bring you above the 180-day limit of allowed absences in any 12-month period."));
         observations.appendChild(observation);
       } else {
-        observation.appendChild(document.createTextNode("You must ensure that you have not been outside the UK for more than " + remainingAllowance + " " + (remainingAllowance == 1 ? "day" : "days") + " from " + qualifyingPeriodStartDate.toLocaleDateString() + " to " + nextYear.toLocaleDateString() + " as it will bring you above the 180-day limit of allowed absences in any 12-month period."));
+        observation.appendChild(document.createTextNode("You must ensure that you have not been outside the UK for more than " + remainingAllowance + " full " + (remainingAllowance == 1 ? "day" : "days") + " from " + physicalEntryDate.toLocaleDateString() + " to " + nextYear.toLocaleDateString() + " as it will bring you above the 180-day limit of allowed absences in any 12-month period."));
         observations.appendChild(observation);
       }
     }